Tap to search

 • Day 10

-From Chauny you will set course for Compiègne.
-In the morning you will spend some time in Noyon where you can visit one of the oldest Cathedrals of the country.
-The cycling tour goes through the forest of Ourscamp and you will cross the river Aisne, where the forest of Compiègnebegins.
-Here at “Clairière de l’Armistice”, French and German generals signed a Treaty to end World War I. You can visit the small but interesting museum that tells the story.
-Soon after, you will arrive at Compiègne.
-The town owes its magnificent buildings to the proximity of Paris and the great forests where the French kings loved to stay and hunt.
+From Pont l’Évêque you will set course for Compiègne.
+You will ride through the forest of Ourscamp and cross the river Aisne where the forest of Compiègne begins.
+Here, at “Clairière de l’Armistice”, French and German generals signed a Treaty to end World War I. You can visit the small but interesting museum that tells the story.
+Soon you will arrive at Compiègne.
+The town owes its magnificent buildings to the proximity of Paris and the great woods, where the French kings loved to stay and hunt.
 The gardens of the Chateau de Compiègne are definitely worth a visit.
+Today there is no dinner on board.
+You can select one of the local restaurants.

 • Day 11

-Today you will start your cycling tour through the forest south of Compiègne, after which you follow the valley of the Oise river downstream into the direction of Creil.
-The long tour will add a loop, and include the little town of Pierrefonds, where you can admire the exterior of the “Disney-like” castle with the same name.
-Right before Pont Ste.
-Maxence we will pass by the abbey of Moncel, founded in 1309 by King Philip the Fair.
+Today you cycle first through the forest south of Compiègne, after which you will follow the valley of the Oise further downstream into the direction of Pont-Ste-Maxence.
+In the middle of the forest lies the little town of Pierrefonds, where you can admire the exterior of the “Disney-like” castle with the same name.
 Pont Ste.
-Maxence owes its name to the fact that– in the Middle Ages – here was one of the few bridges to cross the Oise river.
-It became a place to spend the night for merchants and kings, who were on their way between Paris and the cities in Flanders.
+Maxence owes its name to the fact that in the Middle Ages here was one of the very few bridges over the Oise river.
+It became a place to spend the night for merchants and kings, who were on their way between Flanders and Paris.

 • Day 12

-You will start cycling from Creil towards the famous castle of Chantilly, also known for the horse racing circuit and royal stables.
-After the visit you continue through a forest passing the abbey of Royaumont.
-Short option is to be picked up by the barge at Beaumont.
-The long option will cross the river Oise and follow the river to Auvers sur Oise, where Vincent van Gogh spent the last days of his life and where he and his brother Theo are buried in the cemetery.
-You can visit Vincent’s grave during an evening walk.
+After a sailing breakfast you start cycling out of Creil towards the precious and famous Castle of Chantilly, also very known for the horse racing circuit and royal stables and for its art gallery – the Musée Condé – that houses one of the finest collections of paintings in France.
+After the visit you continue through a nice forest.
+If you take the short option, you will be picked up by the barge at Beaumont.
+The long option will cross the river Oise and follow the river to Auvers-sur-Oise, where Vincent van Gogh spent the last days of his life and where he and his brother Theo are buried on the cemetery.
+You will have the possibility to visit Van Gogh’s grave on the local cemetery during a short evening walk.
 This region was very popular among impressionist painters.

 • Day 13

-After your arrival in Auvers late yesterday, you can spend some time in Auvers to search for“the soul of Van Gogh”.
-Then, full of impressionist impressions, you will cycle in the direction of the capital of Light.
+Since you arrived in Auvers late yesterday, you can first spend some time in Auvers to search for “the soul of Van Gogh”.
+Then, full of impressionist impressions, you will cycle in the direction of the Capital of Light.
 There is time for lunch at Conflans Sainte Honorine, where the Oise and Seine rivers merge.
-Conflans has been an important shipping centre in Northern France since the19th century.
-In the afternoon you will cycle up to the castle of Saint-Germain-en-Laye, from where you have a splendid view over Paris.
-After that you will continue along the river to Bougival where you will spend the night.
+Conflans has been an important shipping center in Northern France since the 19th century.
+In the afternoon you will cycle up to the castle of Saint-Germain-en-Laye from where you will have a splendid view over Paris.
+After that you will continue along the river to Bougival, where you will spend the night.

 • Day 14

-Today the barge will finally cruise the Seine, upstream into Paris.
+Today the barge finally cruises the Seine, upstream into Paris.
 It is not far in a straight line, but the Seine makes a number of large meanders here.
 You will cruise right through the center of Paris.
 You can spend the rest of the day as you like.
-You can explore the city by subway, or by a bus that takes you along all the sights.
+You can explore the city by subway, or take a bus roundtrip that takes you along all major sights.

 • Day 15